asylumfunk/xbmc-script.xtweet/README.txt

 	- From the main menu, you can...
 		- tweet automatically about the song/video that you have playing
 		- enter in a status yourself
+		- view your friends timeline
+		- @reply to Tweets
 		- send a Direct Message to another user
 		- edit your account settings

 Coming Soon:
-	- the ability to search Twitter, view timelines, and full support for direct messages
+	- the ability to search Twitter, view friends/followers timelines, and full support for direct messages

 Support:
 	- @asylumfunk